March 1, 2018 by THE CANADIAN PRESS

-Before the rules were changed this week, the corporation was supposed to have enough money in the bank to cover 100% of all its claims, but that amount currently sits at 54%, Eby said.
+Before the rules were changed this week, the corporation was supposed to have enough money in the bank to cover 100 per cent of all its claims, but that amount currently sits at 54 per cent, Eby said.

 “So, we had to change the rule in order to appear in front of the utilities commission to lay out the changes we’re doing with ICBC to get back on track financially.”

 He said now that the technical changes have been approved, the agency can apply to the B.C.
-Utilities Commission for approval of rate increases between 6% and 8% that were granted last year on an interim basis.
+Utilities Commission for approval of rate increases between six and eight per cent that were granted last year on an interim basis.

 Eby said the government will introduce legislation in the coming weeks to bring in the changes it believes will improve the Crown corporation’s finances.